bitcoinscalinglabs/bitcoin-ipc/docs/specs/benchmarking.md

 Observations from the data on the [Spreadsheet file](https://docs.google.com/spreadsheets/d/1VZtpPHY2IwF11sb3uXlqa6nXgET-CbNxcq4vbO-lqiU/edit?usp=sharing) and these plots:
 - The size of the commit transaction only depends on the number of target subnets, as it includes one output UTXO per target subnet.
 It adds +43 vB for each target subnet.
 - The reveal transaction grows with every transfer we add and with every subnet.
-- The reveal transaction grows faster than the commit transaction, and it is the first to reach the 1M vB limit.
+- The reveal transaction grows faster than the commit transaction, and it is the first to reach the 100K vB limit.

 ### Conclusion
-Essentially, IPC offers a throughput-latency tradeoff: An IPC subnet, either periodically or when a certain number of outgoing transfers become finalized in it, creates a batch and submits it to bitcoin.
-The bigger the batch is the cheaper it will be, in terms of bytes writen to bitcoin, but also the more time it takes to fill the batch.
+Essentially, IPC offers a throughput-latency trade-off: An IPC subnet, either periodically or when a certain number of outgoing transfers become finalized in it, creates a batch and submits it to bitcoin.
+The bigger the batch is, the cheaper it will be, in terms of bytes written to bitcoin, but also the more time it takes to fill the batch.

-For large enough batches, our experiments show that we can reach a *compression factor* of 7.
+For large enough batches, our experiments show that we can reach a *compression factor* of 9.